Understanding the Context

-Rahul De argues that eGov platforms use FOSS, a (tech-savvy) citizen can understand the logic of the code and how it aligns with the established tenets of Indian law.
-Just as we may be convinced that the FOSS approach will bolster every citizen’s right to information, academics Meera Sarma and Thomas Matheus lay caution to the wind.
+Rahul De argues that if eGov platforms use FOSS, a (tech-savvy) citizen can understand the logic of the code and how it aligns with the established tenets of Indian law.
+Just as we may be convinced that the FOSS approach will bolster every citizen’s right to information, academics Meera Sarma and Thomas Matheus throw caution to the wind.
 With an under-prepared cyber-security infrastructure, FOSS may paradoxically make citizen data more vulnerable to malicious hackers.

 As the Indian State and its citizens find their feet in uncharted eGov terrain, where does privacy and technological innovation figure on the priority list?
 Is our information safer in the hands of proprietary software whose workings are unclear?
 If you’re On the Fence, these two opinions should help.

 Click on a quote to read the opinion

 “Our eGov platforms (like the Aarogya Setu app) collect citizens’ data in exchange for some service (say, COVID-19 contact-tracing).
 In this age of algorithmic dominance, where “code is law”, citizens and civil rights groups are demanding transparency with regard to how their personal data is being used by governments and their private contractors… [OSS can also] be made available to other countries to harness the ‘soft power’ of software.”